cisagov/dotgov-home/pages/help/help.md

 #### Can one person serve as contacts on a single domain?

-No. At present, we don't allow a single person to serve as more than one contact – even for the billing account - meaning that three distinct contacts are required.
+No. At present, we don't allow a single person to serve as more than one contact – meaning that two distinct contacts are required.
 (This does *not* apply to security contact.)

 #### Can a person serve as a contact on multiple domains?